CtrlK

 Specificity

-Lists multiple specific concrete actions: creating structured handoff documents, summarizing project status, documenting key decisions/blockers/open questions, and generating onboarding briefs.
+Lists multiple specific concrete actions: creating structured handoff documents, summarizing project status, documenting key decisions/blockers/open questions, generating onboarding briefs.
 Also specifies output contents: current status, next steps, known issues, technical context, and communication templates.

 3 / 3